Marcelo Díaz: FC Basel

 After winning the Apertura with Universidad de Chile, Díaz joined the Swiss side Basel in the summer of 2012, on a four-year deal.
 He joined Basel's first team during their 2012–13 season under head coach Heiko Vogel.
 Díaz played his club debut on 17 July in the 2–0 away win against Flora Tallinn in the 1st Leg of the second qualifying round to the 2012–13 UEFA Champions League and he received good compliments.
 He played his domestic league debut for the club in the home game in the St. Jakob-Park four days later, on 21 July 2012, as Basel played a 2–2 draw with Luzern.
 Another three days later, on 24 July, Díaz scored his first goal for his new team during the return leg against Flora Tallinn.
-It was a direct free kick and it was the final goal in the teams 3–0 win.
+It was a direct free kick and it was the final goal in the team's 3–0 win.
 He scored his first league goal for them during the 2–1 away win in the Stade Olympique de la Pontaise against Lausanne-Sport on 17 February 2013.

 At the end of the Swiss Super League season 2012–13 he won the Championship title with the team.
 In the 2012–13 Swiss Cup Basel reached the final, but were runners up behind Grasshopper Club, being defeated 4–3 on penalties, following a 1–1 draw after extra time.
 Basel had started in the 2012–13 UEFA Champions League in the qualifying rounds.
 But were knocked out of the competition by CFR Cluj in the play-off round.
 They then continued in the 2012–13 UEFA Europa League group stage.
 Ending the group in second position, Basel continued in the knockout phase.
 Winning in the round of 32 against Dnipro Dnipropetrovsk, Basel were matched against Zenit St. Petersburg in the round of 16.
 Following a 2–0 home win, the second leg was played in the Petrovsky Stadium.
 The home team took a goal lead in the 30th minute and after his second yellow card in the 44th minute Diaz was dismissed, but Basel held the result and advanced.
 Beating Tottenham Hotspur in a thrilling quarter-final, 4–4 on aggregate then 4–1 on penalties, Basel advanced as far as the semi-finals, there being matched against the reigning UEFA Champions League holders Chelsea.
 Chelsea won both games advancing 5–2 on aggregate, eventually winning the competition.